Talya Davidoff... FreeDiver CONGRATULATIONS!

 Our 2020 PWBA Team: Lindsay Boomershine, Maria Jose Rodriguez and Elysia Current

 Be sure to check out their tour dates and support them in their return as they pass through your city.
+They are inspirational to both women in sport and women everywhere who are chasing their passions and dreams.

-"I’m elated to bring a different demographic to the sport of Professional Women’s Bowling in conjunction with ARTemis.
+"I’m elated to bring a different demographic to the sport of Professional Women’s Bowling in conjunction with ARTemis Arts.
 I think this partnership brings two worlds together that are indirectly connected by strong, powerful and successful women.
 I look forward in creating a synergy between women’s sports and the arts.
 The sport of bowling is truly an art in itself.
-Even if you don’t participate in the sport of bowling this is a gateway that piques interest at many levels between ARTemis and PWBA.
+Even if you don’t participate in the sport of bowling this is a gateway that piques interest at many levels between ARTemis Arts and PWBA.

 "I have always thought of bowling as much more than a sport.
-This partnership with ARTemis is an illustration that bowling, specifically women’s bowling, is an art form as well.
+This partnership with ARTemis Arts is an illustration that bowling, specifically women’s bowling, is an art form as well.
 Bowling is poetry in motion.
 Poetry in motion is defined by someone who moves in a way that is very graceful or beautiful.
 That’s what you’ll see as a spectator in the Professional Women’s Bowling Association (PWBA) touring members on tour.

 When the PWBA folded after the 2003-04 tour, women’s bowling became pretty much non-existent.
 We were silenced as bowlers and athletes, those of us still in school (high school or college) had nothing to look forward to or goals to achieve in our chosen sport.
 In 2015, twelve years later, the PWBA came back.
 Beginning in April, we are proud to begin our fourth touring season which is led by a strong, female tournament Director of Operations Tennelle Milligan.

 As professional women athletes we are no longer silenced and work to put our sport back in the spotlight where it deserves to be.
-I believe with the help of our members, PWBA, our fans, our sponsors, and now ARTemis entering the women’s bowling world, we can all work together to retain a reinvigorated PWBA.
+I believe with the help of our members, PWBA, our fans, our sponsors, and now ARTemis Arts entering the women’s bowling world, we can all work together to retain a reinvigorated PWBA.
 Stronger than ever, the PWBA women athletes will be the role models for generations of young female bowlers to look up to and showcase a profession to strive toward.
 We aim to bring equality to our sport with sponsorships, earnings, national TV time slots just as the men of the Professional Bowling Association (PBA) have enjoyed for many of years.
 We plan to demonstrate that skirts are just as powerful as pants.
 Watch out world, the women of the PWBA bowl fearless! "

 Maria Jose Rodriguez